 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, upon the expiration of the market standoff and lock-up agreements, the early release of these agreements or the perception in the market that the holders of a large number of shares of our common stock intend to sell shares, could reduce the market price of our common stock.
-After this offering and after giving effect to the automatic conversion of outstanding shares of our redeemable convertible preferred stock into an equivalent number of shares of our common stock immediately prior to the completion of this offering, we will have shares of our common stock outstanding based on shares of our common stock outstanding as of September 30, 2020.
-Of these shares, the shares we are selling in this offering may be resold in the public market immediately, unless purchased by our affiliates.
-The remaining shares, or % of our outstanding shares after this offering, are currently prohibited or otherwise restricted under securities laws, market standoff agreements entered into by our stockholders with us, or lock-up agreements entered into by our stockholders with the underwriters.
-However, subject to applicable securities law restrictions and excluding shares of restricted stock that will remain unvested, prohibitions and restrictions on the sale of these shares in the public market will be lifted beginning 180 days after the date of this prospectus.
+As of December 31, 2020 we have 26,681,983 shares of our common stock outstanding.
+Of these shares, the 9,660,000 shares we sold in our initial public offering ("IPO") in December 2020, may be sold in the public market immediately, unless purchased by our affiliates.
+The remaining 17,021,983 shares, or 63.8% of our outstanding shares as of December 31, 2020, are currently prohibited or otherwise restricted under securities laws, market standoff agreements entered into by our stockholders with us, or lock-up agreements entered into by our stockholders with the underwriters.
+However, subject to applicable securities law restrictions and excluding shares of restricted stock that will remain unvested, prohibitions and restrictions on the sale of these shares in the public market will be lifted beginning June 9, 2021.
 Goldman Sachs & Co.
-LLC, BofA Securities, Inc. and Evercore Group L.L.C may, in their sole discretion, release all or some portion of the shares subject to lock-up agreements at any time and for any reason.
-Shares issued upon the exercise of stock options outstanding under our equity incentive plans, or pursuant to future awards granted under those plans, will become available for sale in the public market to the extent permitted by the provisions of applicable vesting schedules, any applicable market standoff and lock-up agreements, and Rule 144 and Rule 701 under the Securities Act of 1933, as amended (the Securities Act).
-See the section of this prospectus titled "Shares Eligible for Future Sale" for additional information.
+LLC, BofA Securities, Inc. and Evercore Group L.L.C. may, in their sole discretion, release all or some portion of the shares subject to lock-up agreements at any time and for any reason.
+Shares issued upon the exercise of stock options outstanding under our equity incentive plans, or pursuant to future awards granted under those plans, will become available for sale in the public market to the extent permitted by the provisions of applicable vesting schedules, any applicable market standoff and lock-up agreements, and Rule 144 and Rule 701 under the Securities Act of 1933, as amended (the "Securities Act").

-Moreover, after this offering, holders of an aggregate of shares of our common stock will have rights, subject to conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
-We also plan to register all shares of our common stock that we may issue under our equity compensation plans.
-Once we register these shares, they can be freely sold in the public market upon issuance and once vested, subject to volume limitations applicable to affiliates and the lock-up agreements described in the section of this prospectus titled "Underwriters."
+Moreover, holders of an aggregate of 11.6 million shares of our common stock have rights, subject to conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+We have registered all shares of common stock that we may issue under our equity compensation plans.
+These shares can be freely sold in the public market upon issuance and once vested, subject to volume limitations applicable to affiliates and the lock-up agreements described in our final prospectus related to our IPO.
 If any of these additional shares are sold, or if it is perceived that they will be sold, in the public market, the market price of our common stock could decline.